 - While not an official regulatory requirement, all clinical trials approved may be registered in the Chinese Clinical Trial Registry (ChiCTR).

-- It’s a mandate that the sponsor receives written confirmation of EC review and approval of the protocol prior to the trial’s commencement.
+- It’s a mandate that the sponsor receives written confirmation of EC review and approval of the protocol before the trial’s commencement.

 - Applicants should submit the research results and next-phase clinical trial protocol after completing Phase I and II studies.
 If there are no safety issues, the applicants can move into the next phase of the trial after communicating with CFDA’s CDE.